 First Person Plural – dissociative identity disorder association

-FPP is a UK membership charity that works for and on behalf of survivors of child abuse/trauma who have dissociative identity disorder, DID.
+FPP is a UK membership charity working for and on behalf of survivors of child abuse/trauma who have dissociative identity disorder, DID.
 It was founded in 1997.
-In 2018, Kathryn Livingston, the co-founder was awarded the British Empire Medal in the Queen’s New Year’s Honours List for ‘services to people with dissociative identity disorder’.

 FPP’s membership services include online mutual support forums for full members; e.g. those members who have DID and newsletters, written mostly by survivors, giving helpful insights into the reality of living with DID.

-FPP responds to e-mails which regularly include requests for how to find a pathway leading to a diagnosis, therapeutic help, peer support and how to navigate the benefits system.
-Having established strong working links with many UK organisations FPP is able to provide information and offer supportive resources including a copy of its first training film ‘A Logical Way of Being’.
+We regularly respond to e-mails which include requests for how to find a pathway leading to a diagnosis, therapeutic help, peer support and how to navigate the benefits system.
+Having established strong working links with many UK organisations we are able to provide information and offer supportive resources including a copy of its first training film ‘A Logical Way of Being’.
 This helps people to introduce DID and educate friends, family, colleagues and whenever possible mental health teams.

 FPP has worked closely with the ESTD-UK over many years, helping in planning, writing and presenting training; contributing significantly to the online learning programme and the construction of the ESTD-UK website.
 The two organisations demonstrate how genuine, collaborative working can transform others learning experiences.
 The ESTD-UK clinicians generous contribution to FPP’s work and training films compliments FPP’s equally strong commitment to the continuing development of the ESTD-UK.